jibran-bohra/BingScraper/README.md

 2. Install the required dependencies using the package manager of your choice (e.g., pip).
 3. Obtain Bing API credentials by creating an account on the Bing Developers portal.
 4. Update the script with your Bing API credentials.
-5. Run main.py, providing the image(s) for which you want to gather GPS information in the images-input/ directory.
+5. Provide the image(s) for which you want to gather GPS information in the images-input/ directory.
+6. Run main.py to find and download all image search results with GPS exif tags.

+Alternatively:
+1. Run BingScraper.py to gather search result content URLs - saved in url-searchresults/ directory.
+2. Run ImageDownloader.py to download all images with GPS exif tags.